deep939/Deepika/README.md

 # Deepika
-A new repository in Github is been created
+A new repository in Github is been credted hlu